Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Data for two HiPIMS samples and the DCMS sample

-Here we show the representative data for $P_{3f}(T)$ generated by surface defects for the HiPIMS 50 V bias and 100 V bias Nb/Cu sample.
+Here we show the representative data for $P_{3f}(T)$ generated by surface defects for the HiPIMS 50 V bias sample, the HiPIMS 100 V bias sample and the DCMS sample.
 For the HiPIMS 50 V bias sample, $P_{3f}(T)$ with $T_{c}^{P_{3f}}$ around 6.4 K is observed in a strong input power regime (Fig. \ref{fig:50Vand100V} (a)), and $P_{3f}(T)$ with $T_{c}^{P_{3f}}$ around 6.8 K is observed in a weak input power regime (Fig. \ref{fig:50Vand100V} (b)).
 For the HiPIMS 100 V bias sample, $P_{3f}(T)$ with $T_{c}^{P_{3f}}$ around 6.5 K is observed (Fig. \ref{fig:50Vand100V} (c)).

+For the DCMS sample, $P_{3f}(T)$ with $T_{c}^{P_{3f}}$ around 6.5 K is observed (Fig. \ref{fig:50Vand100V} (d)).
+The measured $P_{3f}$ is the superposition of the probe background and the sample response.
+Consequently, the total signal may be weaker than the probe background if these two components are out of phase.
+In the absence of phase information, we simply subtract the probe background from the total signal in a scalar manner.
+This naive background subtraction can lead to negative $P_{3f}$ values, as observed in Fig. \ref{fig:50Vand100V} (d) for $T<6.5$K.

+The phase information can be obtained by conducting measurements with a vector network analyzer \cite{mircea2009phase,tai2012nanoscale}, which provides both amplitude and phase data, instead of a spectrum analyzer that only measures amplitude.
+However, due to its superior noise floor (approximately -155 dBm), we chose to use a spectrum analyzer for this work, rather than a vector network analyzer, which has a noise floor of around -130 dBm.